BrockDSL/AGOL_analysis/tutorial_.md

 ![image](https://github.com/user-attachments/assets/62216650-32df-4414-83ea-43929fa21935)

 11. Click Done, done and done.
-The symbol now represents the total number of spaces (size) and the break down of those spaces by age.
+The symbol now represents the total number of spaces (size) and the break down of those spaces by age (colour).